> worldwide public holidays

 The amendments to the Labor Standards Act implementing a five-day workweek and an overall reduction of the number of annual public holidays in Taiwan from 19 to 12, passed by Taiwan's Legislative Assembly earlier this month, were promulgated by Taiwan's Presidential Office earlier today.

-Those amendments were controversial from day one, with the Social Welfare and Environmental Hygiene Committee of Taiwan's Legislative Assembly sending back the proposed amendments to the general assembly with a recommendation that it reject it (29-Mar-2016), and Taiwan's legislative general assembly voting to reject these amendments (10-Apr-2016).
+Those amendments were controversial from day one, with the Social Welfare and Environmental Hygiene Committee of Taiwan's Legislative Assembly sending back the proposed amendments to the general assembly with a recommendation that it reject it (2016-03-29), and Taiwan's legislative general assembly voting to reject these amendments (2016-04-10).

 The new DDP administration, elected in January 2016, but only inaugurated on May 20, 2016, had promised to reverse the proposed reduction in the number of national holidays for those that were not in the civil service or working in the many service businesses that already follow a five-day work week.